With special thanks to Edie Melson for creating this lovely photo to share.

 Okay now, blog readers, did you learn anything shocking from my reveals to Elaine and Forrest?

-This Memorial Day weekend along with the hot dogs, hamburgers and swimming, I want to honor and remember those who have gone before with this video of TAPS being played by a ninety-two year old vet.
-A heartfelt thank you to those who have lost loved ones serving our country.
-I’m sincerely grateful to all of you.
+This Memorial Day weekend along with the hot dogs, hamburgers, and swimming, I want to honor and remember those who have gone before with this video of TAPS being played by a ninety-two-year-old vet.

 “There is something singularly beautiful and appropriate in the music of this wonderful call.
 Its strains are melancholy, yet full of rest and peace.
 Its echoes linger in the heart long after its tones have ceased to vibrate in the air.”
 Quote from an article by Master Sergeant Jari A Villanueva, USAF